isabelle-le/Splunk-selflearning/README.md

 [2.
 Beyond saerch fundamentals](https://github.com/isabelle-le/Splunk-selflearning/blob/master/2.%20Beyond%20search%20fundamentals.md)

+           § Search fundamentals review
+           § Case sensitivity
+           § Using the job inspector to view search performance

 [3.
 Using transforming commands for visualizations](https://github.com/isabelle-le/Splunk-selflearning/blob/master/3.%20Using%20transforming%20commands%20for%20visualizations.md)

+           § Explore data structure requirements
+           § Explore visualization types
+           § Create and format charts and timecharts

 [4.
 Using trendlines, mapping and single value commands](https://github.com/isabelle-le/Splunk-selflearning/blob/master/4.%20Using%20trendlines%2C%20mapping%20and%20Single%20value%20commands.md)

+           § The iplocation command
+           § The geostats command
+           § The geom command
+           § The addtotals command

 [5.
 Filtering & Formating results](https://github.com/isabelle-le/Splunk-selflearning/blob/master/5.%20Filtering%20and%20format%20result.md)

+           § The eval command
+           § Using the search and where commands to filter results § The filnull command

 [6.
 Correlating Events](https://github.com/isabelle-le/Splunk-selflearning/blob/master/6.%20Correlating%20Events.md)

+           § Identify transactions
+           § Group events using fields
+           § Group events using fields and time
+           § Search with transactions
+           § Report on transactions
+           § Determine when to use transactions vs. stats

 [7.
 Introduction to Knowledges objects](https://github.com/isabelle-le/Splunk-selflearning/blob/master/7.%20Introduction%20to%20Knowledges%20objects.md)

+           § Identify naming conventions
+           § Review permissions
+           § Manage knowledge objects

 [8.
 Creating and Managing Fields](https://github.com/isabelle-le/Splunk-selflearning/blob/master/8.%20Create%20and%20manage%20field.md)

+           § Perform regex field extractions using the Field Extractor (FX) § Perform delimiter field extractions using the FX

 [9.
 Creating Field Aliases and Calculated Fields](https://github.com/isabelle-le/Splunk-selflearning/blob/master/9.%20Creating%20Field%20Aliases%20and%20Calculated%20Fields.md)

+           § Describe, create, and use field aliases
+           § Describe, create and use calculated fields

 [10.
 Creating Tags and Event Types](https://github.com/isabelle-le/Splunk-selflearning/blob/master/10.%20Working%20with%20tags%20and%20even%20types.md)

+           § Create and use tags
+           § Describe event types and their uses
+           § Create an event type

 [11.
 Creating and Using Macros](https://github.com/isabelle-le/Splunk-selflearning/blob/master/11.%20Creating%20and%20Using%20Macros.md)

+           § Describe macros
+           § Create and use a basic macro
+           § Define arguments and variables for a macro § Add and use arguments with a macro

 [12.
 Creating and Using Workflow Actions](https://github.com/isabelle-le/Splunk-selflearning/blob/master/12.Creating%20and%20Using%20Workflow%20Actions.md)

+           § Describe the function of GET, POST, and Search workflow actions § Create a GET workflow action
+           § Create a POST workflow action
+           § Create a Search workflow action

 [13.
 Creating Data Models](https://github.com/isabelle-le/Splunk-selflearning/blob/master/13.Create%20Data%20Models.md)

+           § Describe the relationship between data models and pivot § Identify data model attributes
+           § Create a data model
+           § Use a data model in pivot

 ## Splunk Fundamentals 3.